Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 `#Drop rows where the cost code is not in the master list`
 `df = df[df['Cost Code'].isin(df_ml['Cost Code'])].dropna()`

 Looking at the numerical fields, there were some negative values in the Units, Unit Cost, and Costs fields.
-These are likely related to credits back to the company, and are not relevant to predicting PO cost codes, so they needed to be removed.
+These are likely related to credits back to the company and are not relevant to predicting PO cost codes, so they needed to be removed.

 `
 #Update dataset to exclude rows with Units, Unit Cost, or Costs that are negative.  `
 `df = df[(df[['Units','Unit Cost','Cost']] >= 0).all(axis=1)]
 `

 Next, looking at the description of the data in the Units, Unit Cost, and Costs fields, we can see that there are a few outliers with very large values that are skewing the data.
-So by dropping the the records in the top 10% of these fields, we get a more representational dataset.
+So by dropping the records in the top 10% of these fields, we get a more representational dataset.

 `
 #Create a new dataframe that takes only the 90th quartile of data from the 3 numerical columns.`